 Meeting Agenda & Minutes

 The Youth Commission meets the 4th Monday of the month beginning at 6:30 pm.
-The Youth Commission does not meet in the months of July or December.
+The Youth Commission does not meet in the months of June and July.
 Meetings are predominantly held in Council Chambers, but always refer to the meeting agenda to confirm the meeting location.

 - Present recommendations to City Council and Neighborhood Services and Education Committee.